ClickHouse setup

 Guide to setting up ClickHouse for Raven platform

 This document provides detailed instructions on setting up ClickHouse for the Raven platform.
 ClickHouse is used to store and query data efficiently within the Raven platform.
-You have the option to use ClickHouse’s SaaS offering for a fully managed experience or deploy ClickHouse on an EC2 instance using Bitnami’s AMI for a self-hosted setup.
+You have the option to use ClickHouse’s SaaS offering for a fully managed experience or deploy ClickHouse on a cloud provider’s compute instance using Bitnami’s image for a self-hosted setup.

 Options for Setting Up ClickHouse